The Tank is Dead

 However, smart artillery and mortar munitions can slay tanks themselves.
 The Swedish 120mm STRIX with an infrared seeker was fielded two decades ago but found few buyers, probably because Generals see them as threats to their tanks.
 Mortars are best to employ sensor-guided munitions since they have a low launch velocity so the g-force exerted is far less than from a gun or howitzer so the problems with electronic seeker damage are much less.
 In addition, since a mortar round falls straight down it allows a seeker a better and longer view of the target below, whereas a howitzer round arrives at an angle.

 This is why 155mm howitzer-fired sensor-guided munitions like SADARM and BONUS require a complex cargo projectile that breaks open in flight and releases two smaller sub-munitions that have less penetrating power than a 120mm mortar round.
 These sub-munitions could be easily adapted to fire from a 120mm mortar, as well as aerial "bomblet" munitions like the tank engine acoustic seeking BAT.
 A serious effort to develop a variety of 120mm anti-tank mortar munitions would doom the tank too!
 Countermeasures to decoy these mortar rounds help, but a barrage of different types would ensure that a sizable number hit targets.
-In summary, a mortar barrage that includes modern smart anti-tank bombs can exhaust APS and wreck an armored force, then video-guided missiles and kamikaze UAVs can follow to destroy surviving vehicles.
+In summary, a mortar barrage that includes smart anti-tank rounds can exhaust APS and wreck an armored force, then video-guided missiles and kamikaze UAVs can follow to destroy surviving vehicles.

 Any tanks that survive the onslaught of indirect fires now face direct fire weapons.
 Assuming the enemy cannot engage their flank, tanks are well protected from frontal penetration.
 However, they are easily damaged despite their thick armor because there are so many weak spots.
 Tankers love to discuss the thickness of armor at various places around different tanks.
 They rarely discuss areas of the tank with little armor that are "chinks in their armor" just like knights of old, a term still in use and found in a dictionary: